Energinet-DataHub/green-energy-hub/docs/architecture-decision-record/ADR-0008 Integration events communication.md

 With this in mind each technology should be used for specific tasks.

-* When publishing time series events we have to deal with high volume - this fit with the model of `Azure Event Hub`.
+* When publishing time series events we have to deal with high volume - this fits with the model of `Azure Event Hub`.
 * For other events the hypothesis is that the volume is very low compared to time series.
 The volume is expected to fit within the limitations of `Azure Service Bus`.

 ## Pros and Cons of the Options <!-- optional -->